Algebraic theories of power operations: Lubin-Tate spectra

 With this augmentation, $Q(\bbZ_p[t]) = \bbZ_p\{t\}$ with $\Delta$-module structure $\theta(t)=0$, and the Koszul complex for $\Ext_\Delta(\bbZ_p\{t\},\omega^n)$ takes the form

 The resulting nonzero groups are

 \cref{thm:emapss} implies that $\pi_{2n+1} \bbA^1(KU_p ) = \bbZ/(p^n)$ as claimed. \tqed \end{ex}

 \begin{ex} Let $G$ be a finite group.
 It is known that $G$ may be recovered from its symmetric monoidal category of complex representations, but not from its complex representation ring $RU(G)$, even when considered as a lambda ring; see \cite{meirszymik2021adams} for a discussion.
-Now suppose that $G$ is a finite $p$-group, and let $E$ be the Lubin-Tate spectrum associated to the formal multiplicative group over an algebraically closed field $\kappa$ of characteristic $p$.
+Now suppose that $G$ is a finite $p$-group, and let $E$ be the Lubin-Tate spectrum associated to the formal multiplicative group over an algebraically closed field $\kappa$ of characteristic $p$; informally, $E = KU_p$, only with coefficients extended along $\bbZ_p\rightarrow W(\kappa)$.
 Then there is an equivalence

 as can be see from the easily verified height $1$ case of \cite[Conjecture 5.4.14]{hopkinslurie2013ambidexterity}.
 By the $p$-adic Atiyah-Segal completion theorem \cite[Proposition III.1.1]{atiyahtall1969group}, $E^1 BG = 0$ and $E^0 BG = W(\kappa)\otimes RU(G)$. \cref{thm:emapss} then gives a curious filtration of $BG$, interpolating between the data encoded by the $\theta$-ring $RU(G)$ and the group $G$ itself; to phrase it in terms of a fringed spectral sequence, this is